oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

-# `Memory System` Sample
+# `Banked Memory System` Sample

-This code sample demonstrates a design pattern in optimizing banked memory system.
+This code sample demonstrates how to optimize a banked memory system.

 ## Purpose

-In comparison to registers, memory gives you the flexibility of multiple read and write accesses.
+When compiling your design for FPGA architectures, the Intel® oneAPI DPC++/C++ Compiler can choose to implement your variables as registers, or as block memories.
+The details of this decision are better defined in the [Memory System code sample](DirectProgramming/C++SYCL_FPGA/Tutorials/Features/memory_attributes).
 However, an ill-formed memory layout can lead to negative impact on your system performance.

-In this code sample, we will see:
+In this code sample, you will learn:

-* What stallable arbitration looks like and how it leads to bad system performance.
+* When to use a banked memory and how the compiler optimizes banked memory systems.

-* How to leverage banked memory system in the correct way.
+* How to recognize stallable arbitration in the FPGA optimization report, and how it can lead to bad system performance.

-* Compiler optimization of banked memory system.
+* How to construct an efficient banked memory system to improve throughput in your designs.

 ## Prerequisites